Bitcoin, Ethereum and Litecoin along with the over 5000 Altcoin investments are proving very popular investments for smsf investors.

 An SMSF Bitcoin auditor will check the following

-a) Where the bitcoins or altcoins are stored and a wallet address will not suffice !
+a) Where the bitcoins or altcoins are stored; as in a vault or safe providers address; will not suffice !

-b) The value of the holdings from a reputable exchange and transaction receipts for buy/sell trades during the year
+b) The value of the holdings from a reputable exchange, all transactions for the financial year, and transaction receipts for buy/sell trades during the year

 c) A receipt of proof for the purchase of a hardware wallet in the SMSF’s name and proof of storage services engaged to maintain the assets at arms length in compliance with the SIS regulations

 In order to invest in bitcoins and altcoins and remain compliant with super laws, there needs to be measures put in place to ensure that these investment are maintained at arms length, that the fund and its members are not party to early access of super monies or providing financial assistance to ( via a loan ) a member of the fund and that the assets are purchased and stored properly, just as with collectable investments.
-Some crypto investments involve leverage and others provide distribution payments, which might be deemed as a contribution to the fund.
+Some crypto investments involve leverage and others provide distribution payments; with the exception of gas payments, which are taxable as income; which might be deemed as a contribution to the fund.
 It is therefore important to understand the risks entailed with purchasing some crypto assets, as not all will comply with super laws.

 Warning: Always seek legal and financial advice when investing in crypto currency due to the high volatility and uncertainty around this sector